simeononsecurity/simeononsecurity.ch/content/articles/networking-over-long-distances_-understanding-cabling-types/index.en.md

 Wireless networking offers several advantages and limitations when it comes to long-distance communication.

-1. **Flexibility**: Wireless networks allow for easy deployment and scalability, making them ideal for remote locations or areas where laying cables is not feasible.
+1. **Flexibility**: Wireless networks allow for easy deployment and scalability, making them ideal for remote locations or areas where laying cables isn't feasible.
 2. **Mobility**: With wireless networking, devices can connect and communicate without being physically tethered to a specific location, providing freedom of movement.
 3. **Cost-effective**: Setting up wireless networks can be more cost-effective compared to laying cables over long distances, especially in challenging terrains or areas with limited infrastructure.
 4. **Ease of installation**: Wireless networks can be quickly set up and configured, reducing installation time and effort.